serverdensity/sd-agent-core-plugins/etcd/README.md

   - url: "https://server:port" # API endpoint of your etcd instance
 ```

-Restart the Agent to begin sending etcd metrics to Datadog.
+Restart the Agent to begin sending etcd metrics to Server Density.

 # Validation